 Asian double eyelid surgery is a complex, highly individualised procedure.
 Though technical skill and experience is vital, this treatment also requires an intricate understanding of the Asian facial anatomy.
 Unfortunately, some patients undergo Asian blepharoplasty only to achieve unsatisfying results.
 When the surgery is not performed correctly or tailored to the patient’s unique profile, the procedure can worsen the cosmetic concerns of the eyelids and produce an unbalanced overall appearance.

 For those who are unhappy with the outcome of their Asian blepharoplasty, Dr Choy can repair and revise these issues to create a more satisfying contour of the eyes.
 In your consultation, he will inquire about your past surgery and what you did and did not like about the result to grasp a clear idea of what you hope to avoid and achieve with this procedure.
 Based on this discussion, he will design an individualised treatment plan that caters to your surgical needs, aesthetic goals and facial definition.

-Combining years of surgical experience with unparalleled artistry, Dr Choy will carefully analyse your condition and facial structure to determine the most suitable approach to surgery.
-Through Asian double eyelid surgery, he can create a beautiful, aesthetically pleasing contour of the eyes that blends naturally with your unique appearance.
+Combining years of surgical experience with exceptional artistry, Dr Choy will carefully analyse your condition and facial structure to determine a suitable approach to surgery.

 Asian Blepharoplasty Before and After